Rick-8/Live-Long-And-Play/README.md

    ## Credits

    - I would like to thank and credit my mentor for all his advice and guidance.
    - I would like to credit the Love Maths walk through project, as some aspects of layout were used in inspiration for this project.
-    - I would also like to credit the W3C Schools website for learning how to create a model.
+   - I would also like to credit the W3C Schools website for information on how to create a model.

    ## Content

-    - The Favicon was used from croping the center of the logo, and feeding it into the [favomatic](https://favicomatic.com/) website, I then uploaded it to this project.
+   - The Favicon was used from cropping the centre of the logo, and feeding it into the [favomatic](https://favicomatic.com/) website, I then uploaded it to this project.
    - The selection button Icons came from [Font Awesome](https://fontawesome.com/)
-    - The Logo was created using Chat GPT, and parts croped down and used
+   - The Logo was created using Chat GPT, based on the game theme title.
    - the whole page is using the bangers font from Google fonts.